I'm sure I've eaten hundreds of my Mom's Cinnamon Rolls over the years.

 When your yeast is ready it will look like this.

 Mix in enough of the remaining flour to make a soft dough.
-Knead until smooth and elastic.
+Knead it in a mixer until the dough is smooth and elastic.

-The actual amount of flour you use may vary.
-When there’s enough flour it will have absorbed everything in your mixing bowl and will hug the dough hook.
+Note: The actual amount of flour you use will vary.
+When there's enough flour it will have absorbed everything in your mixing bowl and the dough will "hug" the dough hook.